Reference

 openclaw config validate --json # Machine-readable JSON with error detailsUse openclaw config file (added in 2026.3.1) to print the active config file path:

 OpenClaw reads .env files (non-overriding) from: CWD .env → ~/.openclaw/.env → config env block.
-Alternative to putting secrets in plist/systemd env vars.
+Alternative to putting secrets in plist/systemd env vars, and the recommended Windows Task Scheduler secret mechanism.
+On Windows this is typically C:\Users\openclaw\.openclaw\.env locked down with icacls.

 Tool Policy Precedence